timothymichaelcook/1-pokemon-site-team/README.md

 ## Description

-The focus of this project was to get weather data using the OpenWeather API, with local storage being used to store data.
-This webpage will take a user's input in the form of text, make a call to the open weather API and return the five day weather forecast for that city.
-The page displays the user's search results, days of week, descriptive weather icons and minumnim/maximum values for temperatures in fahrenheit.
+Our team focused on providing as much information about Pokemon on our web application via the Pokemon API.
+User's can find information on Pokemon type, characteristics, images and more.
+A modal is used to provide instructions to users.

 ## User Story

 ```
-- AS AN an Pokemon trainer
+- AS A Pokemon trainer
-- I WANT to generate weather reports
+- I WANT to find information about Pokemon
-- SO THAT I can schedule safe trips
+- SO THAT I can catch more Pokemon
 ```

 ## Installation